Am I right for King’s?

 What subjects can I apply for with a choral scholarship?

 All subjects are compatible with a choral scholarship at King's with the exception of Medicine and Architecture.

 How many places are available in the Choir?

-There are vacancies in countertenor, tenor and bass parts for students to begin in September 2014 and September 2015.
+There are countertenor vacancies, tenor vacancies and bass vacancies for students to begin both in September 2014 and September 2015.

 Can I/Should I take a gap year?

 There is no requirement either way regarding gap years; some choral scholars at King’s have taken gap years, part of which they used to further their singing before coming to King’s.
 It is important to consider how your gap year will prepare you both for your subject course and a choral scholarship at King’s, and you may find it a topic of conversation as part of the interview and audition process.

 How can I best prepare for the audition?